urbanjost/M_intrinsics/md3/TOKENIZE.md

      beginning position of the tokens and the other the end positions.

-   Since the token form pads all the tokens to the same length the original number of trailing spaces of each token accept for the longest is lost.
+   Since the token form pads all the tokens to the same length the original number of trailing spaces of each token except for the longest is lost.

    The array bounds form retains information regarding the exact token